LambdaIITH/ftb_Flutter-CodeBase/README.md

 ### Bug-1,2 :-
 #### Page-1

-The popup menus are not working as expected.
+- The popup menus are not working as expected.
+- Note that the value of timeSlot must be fetched only from HomePage and not from the local variable.

 [*Expected Behaviour*](page1.mp4)

 ### Bug-3,4,5 :-
 #### Page-2

-There is a lot of extra space and why are the clicks not working?
+- There is a lot of extra space when the all notifications are not visible.(checkout expected behaviour)
+- Why are the clicks not working?

 [*Expected Behaviour:*](page2.mp4)